Our mission is to increase female professional representation and visibility through expansive networking opportunities and collaborative fundraising.

 EVERY WOMAN A LEADER 2022 INITIATIVE

-In partnership with Safe Harbor Crisis Center, the Every Woman a Leader (EWAL) initiative seeks to decrease the gender data bias gap by creating a cross-industry female-professional network and fundraising for women at the Center looking to heal and start anew.
-RSVP below to join Safe Harbor and EWAL as we host our first-ever, 200-300 person, meta-networking event on Saturday, February 5th, 2022 at 7 p.m.
-Additional event details coming soon.
+In partnership with Safe Harbor Crisis Center, the Every Woman a Leader (EWAL) initiative seeks to increase female professional representation and visibility through expansive networking opportunities and collaborative fundraising.
+RSVP here to join Safe Harbor and EWAL as we host our first-ever, 200-300 person, meta-networking event on Saturday, February 5th, 2022 at 7 p.m.

 Gladyris (Glady) Larsen joined Safe Harbor Crisis Center in 2019 and serves as Director of Development.
 In this role, Glady facilitates partnerships, writes grants, and leads the Development team at Safe Harbor.
 She brings wide-ranging expertise in areas expanding from marketing, media relations, healthcare, compliance, technology, and human resources.
 Glady holds a master’s degree in Business Administration with a minor in Marketing from Western Governor’s University.
 She also holds multiple bachelor’s degrees in Biology, Human Resources, and Construction and Project Management degree from Lousiana State University.
 She is passionate about equality and human rights and is an active member of her community.